The HERU Technology - How

-Globally patented technology that will put an end to fuel poverty, a significant reduction in carbon and substantial savings for local government.
+Globally patented technology that could put an end to fuel poverty, provide a significant reduction in carbon and substantial savings for local government.

 How it works

 The HERU coverts many materials found in the home, such as paper and card, packaging, plastics, garden clippings and food scraps into fuel for domestic heating applications.
 Items are placed in the chamber and undergo three process stages:

 - Stage 1: Drying.
 The chamber heats up to around 100O°C, which dries out the material (a typical mix usually contains 47% moisture) by boiling off any moisture as steam.
 This steam is packed with energy so passes over heat exchangers enabling this heat to be transferred to water making it hot for your home.
 The condensed steam is then flushed to sewer.

 - Stage 2: Pyrolysis.
 The dried matter is then heated up to 300O°C, decomposing it in the absence of oxygen.
 This releases an oily vapour containing oil and syngas.
 The tiny amount of oil condenses on the heat exchanger and is washed off every 15 minutes with water jets and detergent and flushed to sewer.
 As the process operates under low temperatures, the process doesn’t break the hydrocarbons found in the oil, making the tiny amount of oil produced safe to flush to the sewer.
 The small amount of syngas is then cleaned using our patented water screen filtration system, compressed and stored ready for combustion in the home boiler as and when required.
 An inert, valuable, high calorific char glowing at around 300O°C remains in the chamber.